9 Tips on How to Write Eye-Catching Dating Headlines

 Out of the 8,000+ online dating sites out there, not all of them use headlines.
 However, on sites that do use headlines, the right headline can help you attract compatible cuties like moths to a flame.
 Think of your headline as an opportunity to flaunt your personality.

-Your headline is often one of the first thing users see after your photo when they look at your profile.
+Your headline is often one of the first things users see after your photo when they look at your profile.
 It’s an opportunity to make a good first impression.

 Here are some useful pointers for writing killer dating headlines: